tgasla/rl-cloudsimplus/README.md

 To run an experiment, first edit the configuration file located at [rl-manager/mnt/config.yml](https://github.com/tgasla/rl-cloudsimplus/blob/main/rl-manager/mnt/config.yml).

 The configuration file contains two sections: the 'common' section and the 'experiment' section.
 This is because we may run multiple different experiments in parallel.
-- The parameters that all experiments have in common are specified under the common section, and the parameters that are unique among the experiments are defined under the experiment_{id} section
+- The parameters that all experiments have in common are specified under the common section, and those that are unique among the experiments are defined under the experiment_{id} section
   - If a parameter is specified in both the common and experiment sections, the common one is ignored, and the experiment one takes effect.
 - To run multiple experiments in parallel, add as many experiment areas as you want, specifying the corresponding parameters for each experiment.
 - Each experiment should have a unique experiment id, and each section should be written as experiment_{id}.
 For simplicity, use ids starting by 1 and increment by 1.